TSM Frequently Asked Questions

 Please cancel unneeded tax licenses and certificates.
 You may cancel through Hawaii Tax Online or complete and mail Form GEW-TA-RV-1, Notification of Cancellation of Tax Licenses and Tax Permits.
 A copy of this form is available online.

-If I only have a new Hawaii Tax ID for a new GE, RV, or TA account, how do I fill out forms designed for the old Hawaii Tax ID format?
+If I only have a new Hawaii Tax ID, how do I fill out forms designed for the old Hawaii Tax ID format?

-We encourage using Hawaii Tax Online to file electronically.
-Until updated forms are available, we will automatically mail forms with pre-printed Hawaii Tax ID numbers to new account holders.
-We will also accept new Hawaii Tax ID numbers written on existing forms designed for the old Hawaii Tax ID format.
+Since some existing forms may not support the new Hawaii Tax ID number format right away, we encourage using Hawaii Tax Online to file electronically.
+We will also accept new Hawaii Tax ID numbers written on forms designed for the old Hawaii Tax ID format.